0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

     wchar_t *target_dll = (wchar_t *)Context;

-    // only intercept the dlls being loaded if(NotificationReason != LDR_DLL_NOTIFICATION_REASON_LOADED)
+    if(NotificationReason != LDR_DLL_NOTIFICATION_REASON_LOADED)
         return;

-    // check the dll name against our target one if(wcscmp(target_dll, NotificationData -> Loaded.BaseDllName -> Buffer))
+    if(wcscmp(target_dll, NotificationData -> Loaded.BaseDllName -> Buffer))
         return;

     ptr = NotificationData -> Loaded.DllBase;
-    if(!VirtualProtect(ptr, NotificationData -> Loaded.SizeOfImage, PAGE_EXECUTE_READWRITE, &OldProtection)){
+    if(!VirtualProtect(ptr + DLL_MAIN_OFFSET, 1, PAGE_EXECUTE_READWRITE, &OldProtection)){
         fprintf(stderr, "VirtualProtect failed with code = %ld\n", GetLastError());
         return;
     }

     // make DllMain return as soon as it's called
     // so our files don't get encrypted
     *(ptr + DLL_MAIN_OFFSET) = 0xc3;
 }
 ```

-this function checks for the calls of the loaded dlls, compare their names with the dll we want to patch, makes the first byte at the DllMain writable so we can edit it, then writes a `0xc3` into it, this will make DllMain returs as soon as it's called
+this function checks for the loaded dlls, compare their names with the dll we want to patch, makes the first byte at the DllMain writable so we can edit it, then writes a `0xc3` into it, this will make DllMain returs as soon as it's called

 ## call the key generation function
 the function generating the keys is the second function that gets called inside `StartRansomware()`. in the same way we did before, we get the offset `0x20e0`

 ![key_gen_function](https://user-images.githubusercontent.com/71389295/153339810-44ca09b1-0736-446e-a994-f2ca226179bc.png)

-the function takes no arguments, and returns a `char` pointer of to the encryption key. now all we have to do is declare a function pointer of the said type, make it pointer to our function, call it and print the key
+the function takes no arguments, and returns a `char` pointer of to the encryption key. now all we have to do is declare a function pointer of the said type, make it point to our function, then call it and print the key

 now if you remember the code that we used before to gets our callback function called